Why I started the Eastbourne Reporter - and how you can help

 I interview people face-to-face where possible to explore untold stories on the East Sussex coast.
 I also write occasional impartial reviews.

 I would like to keep the website ad-free but still generate an income.

-In the first five months, it has attracted nearly 5,700 readers.
+Original journalism takes time and effort to produce.
 It allows you to hear about people’s lives, understand different viewpoints and paints a rounded picture of the community.

 I believe strongly that journalism should essentially be for public benefit and not based on website clicks and ads sold.